History of Hyatt in Timeline

 1972: Formation of Elsinore Corporation

 In 1972, Hyatt formed Elsinore Corporation, a subsidiary to operate the Four Queens Hotel and Casino and the Hyatt Regency Lake Tahoe Resort, Spa & Casino.
+Donald Pritzker also died in 1972.

-1979: Hyatt Becomes a Private Company
+1979: Hyatt becomes a private company

-1980: Introduction of Grand Hyatt and Park Hyatt Brands
+1980: Introduction of Grand Hyatt and Park Hyatt brands

-1982: Hyatt International Taken Private
+1982: Hyatt International taken private

-June 2004: Consolidation into Global Hyatt Corp
+June 2004: Consolidation under Global Hyatt Corp.

-December 2004: Acquisition of AmeriSuites
+December 2004: Acquisition of AmeriSuites and rebranding to Hyatt Place

 In December 2004, Hyatt Hotels Corporation acquired AmeriSuites from affiliates of the Blackstone Group and rebranded it as Hyatt Place.